 4.00 credits.
 Emphasis is placed on identifying the tools used in successful creative writing and then putting them into practice.
-Through study and practical application, students become familiar with the various visual/audio formats used in dramatic and documentary television and film writing. \Prerequisite(s): COM 211 or declared Creative Writing minor or permission of the instructor.
-Spring semester, even-numbered years.
+Through study and practical application, students become familiar with the various visual/audio formats used in dramatic and documentary television and film writing.
+Prerequisite(s): COM 211 or declared Creative Writing minor or permission of the instructor.